maciakl/MSU-Blog/_posts/2012-08-30-blogging-on-msuweb.markdown

     http://localhost:4000/~yournetid

+The server will keep running, until you kill it or close the window, and Jekyll will re-generate the site each time you update one of the files in your directory.
+This means that the changes you make will be immediately visible in your browser.

 The individual blog posts are kept in the `_posts` directory.
 I have two sample posts there, with generic *lorem ipsum* place-holder text.
 If you want to add a new post, you simply create a new markdown file in this directory.
 The only rule is to follow the naming convention you see on the other files.
 Your individual post files have to be dated like so:

     YYYY-MM-DD-post-title.markdown